 However, be careful building links for your referral traffic efforts.
 If a search engine’s bots determine that you’re spamming people or building low-quality links, the search engine may penalize you and undermine your organic search efforts.
 Instead, focus on building links from the highest quality sources you can find, and use your links as a way to provide value to readers, not just as a gimmicky route to your site.

 Organic traffic consists of visitors who come to your site through the search engine’s results pages, also known as SERPs.
 Increasing organic traffic is the primary goal of search engine optimization (SEO).
 SEO strategies seek to make your site more authoritative so pages that match relevant search terms appear higher in search results.

 Organic traffic is highly scalable, meaning the more effort you put into it, the greater returns you’ll see.
 One of the biggest factors that determines an individual page’s search rank is the quality of its content.
 If it answers a visitor’s questions quickly and thoroughly, there’s a better chance that it will perform well.

 However, content quality is not the only SEO consideration.
 A search engine’s algorithm will also evaluate the page’s accessibility, metadata, user experience, and mobile friendliness among other factors.
-The broader authority of your domain often heavily influences SERP rankings as well.
-Often, increasing referral and social traffic will give your site more credibility, which will indirectly improve your organic traffic, too.
+The broader authority of your domain often heavily influences search engine results page (SERP) rankings as well.
+Often, increasing referral and social network traffic will give your site more credibility, which will indirectly improve your organic traffic, too.

 Social traffic consists of visitors who come to your site from social media sites like Facebook, Twitter, Pinterest, LinkedIn, and Reddit.
 This includes visitors who click on your social media posts, your social media ads, and organic posts from other users.